JoJo Domann

-JoJo Domann (born July 28, 1997) is an American football linebacker for the Indianapolis Colts of the National Football League (NFL).
-He played college football at Nebraska.
+JoJo Domann (born July 28, 1997) is an American professional football linebacker.
+He played college football for the Nebraska Cornhuskers.

-High school career
+Early life

 Domann attended Pine Creek High School in Colorado Springs, Colorado.
 He played wide receiver and safety in high school.
 As a senior in 2015, he was the Gatorade Football Player of the Year for Colorado.
-He committed to the University of Nebraska to play college football.
+He committed to the University of Nebraska–Lincoln to play college football.

 College career

 Domann played at Nebraska for five seasons from 2016 to 2021.
 He played linebacker and safety.
 During his career he had 207 total tackles (solo and assisted), 5.5 sacks and two interceptions.

 Professional career

+Indianapolis Colts

 Domann signed with the Indianapolis Colts as an undrafted free agent on May 13, 2022.
-He was one of 3 undrafted free agents to make the final roster, along with cornerback Dallis Flowers and center Wesley French.
+He was one of three undrafted free agents to make the final roster, along with cornerback Dallis Flowers and center Wesley French.
+He played in 16 games exclusively on special teams as a rookie.

+On August 29, 2023, Domann was placed on injured reserve, then released on September 8.